-- Ball Grid Array (BGA): This mounting type is found on most LAPTOP CPUs.
-With BGA, the CPU contacts are SOLDERED on to the motherboard.
-This not detachable.
+- Ball Grid Array (BGA): This mounting type is found on most laptop CPUs.
+With BGA, the CPU contacts are SOLDERED onto the motherboard.
+This is not detachable.

 So to Summarize:

-In the BGA mounting type, the processor is permanently connected to the motherboard.
-For this purpose, there are small solder balls under the CPU while the motherboard has small solder pads on it.
+The processor is permanently connected to the motherboard in the BGA mounting type.
+For this purpose, there are small solder balls under the CPU, while the motherboard has small solder pads on it.

-So, removing a BGA-based Core i5 processor and replacing it with a BGA-based Core i7 processor needs a high level of expertise and equipment.
+So, removing and replacing a BGA-based Core i5 processor and replacing it with a BGA-based Core i7 processor requires a high level of expertise and equipment.

-In rare instances if your CPU has a PGA or LGA mounting type, then you should be able to upgrade it from Core i3 to Core i5 or Core i5 to Core i7 as long as they share the same socket type as well.
+In rare instances, if your CPU has a PGA or LGA mounting type, you should be able to upgrade it from Core i3 to Core i5 or Core i5 to Core i7 as long as they share the same socket type.

 CPU Sockets and Processor Upgrade

-To reiterate, CPUs with LGA and PGA sockets are upgradable, and this allows you to upgrade from Core i5 to i7 using those sockets.
+To reiterate, CPUs with LGA and PGA sockets are upgradable, allowing you to upgrade from Core i5 to i7 using those sockets.

-However, you have to make sure that both the older and the newer processor also have the same socket on the motherboard.
+However, you must ensure that the older and the newer processors have the same socket on the motherboard.

-For instance, the following CPU, Intel Core i5 10310U, has the following specifications:
+For instance, the Intel Core i5 10310U CPU has the following specifications: